Keyboard shortcuts

 ProfilePurpose

-@markspec/defaultRFC 2119 modal keywords, Reference-url/Reference-document/License attributes, core relations (Satisfies, Verifies, …), DRAFT/RELEASED labels
+@markspec/profile-defaultRFC 2119 modal keywords, Reference-url/Reference-document/License attributes, core relations (Satisfies, Verifies, …), DRAFT/RELEASED labels

 Profile commands